atk4/data/docs/sql.rst

 Default Model Classes
 =====================

-When using Persistence\Sql model building will use different classes for fields, expressions, joins etc:
+When using SqlPersistence model building will use different classes for fields, expressions, joins etc:

  - addField - :php:class:`FieldSql` (field can be used as part of DSQL Expression)